leanhd/flash-stream/README.md

 Usage
 -----

 `example.html` should get you started.
-The example uses RTMFP so you will need a Stratus key easily obtainable here [http://labs.adobe.com/technologies/cirrus/](http://labs.adobe.com/technologies/cirrus/).
+The example uses RTMFP so you will need a Stratus key which can easily be obtained here [http://labs.adobe.com/technologies/cirrus/](http://labs.adobe.com/technologies/cirrus/).
 When the page is loaded open your browser console to get a peek at the internals.
 To test the component you will need the peerID of a published webcam.
 You can get one by running the flash-camera component.

 The API being very close to the original Flash API, when in doubt look as the Actionscript source and refer to the corresponding documentation.